act3-ai/daggerverse/README.md

-# Daggerverse
+# Dagger

-A collection of dagger modules.
+A collection of dagger modules used by ACT3 projects.

+These are alpha quality Dagger modules.